kl82slo/kl82slo.github.io/_posts/2021-06-20-0007 Manually trigger compliance check in MicroStrategy License Manager.md

 Then open 'Licence manager' <br />
 ![Open_licence_manager](/img/20210620_0007/Open_licence_manager.png)

-Go to 'Audit' <br />
+Go to 'Audit' <by />
-Duble click Intelligence and log into server <br />
-and clik 'Complience Check' <br />
+Double click Intelligence and log into server <br /> and click 'Compliance Check' <be />
 ![Open_licence_manager](/img/20210620_0007/Compliance_Check_hiden.png)

-If you don't know witch privilege you need to remove check [Privileges by License Type](https://www2.microstrategy.com/producthelp/current/Workstation/WebHelp/Lang_1033/Content/privileges_by_license_type.htm)
+If you don't know which privilege you need to remove check <br />
+[Privileges by License Type](https://www2.microstrategy.com/producthelp/current/Workstation/WebHelp/Lang_1033/Content/privileges_by_license_type.htm)